Iran wants to handle black box data after plane crash blamed on missile

 DUBAI (Reuters) - Iran said on Friday it wanted to download black box recordings itself from a Ukrainian airliner that crashed, killing all 176 people aboard, after Canada and others said the plane was brought down by an Iranian missile, probably by mistake.

-Ukraine said it could not rule out a missile strike but this had not been confirmed.
-The Ukraine International Airlines flight to Kiev from Tehran crashed on Wednesday, when Iran was on alert for a U.S. military response hours after firing missiles at U.S. targets in Iraq.
+Ukraine said it could not rule out a missile strike but had not confirmed this.
+The Ukraine International Airlines flight to Kiev from Tehran crashed on Wednesday, when Iran was on alert for a U.S. military response hours after firing missiles at U.S. targets in Iraq. tmsnrt.rs/36Fn26m

 The incident adds to international pressure on Iran, after months of tension with the United States and then tit-for-tat military strikes.
 Washington killed an Iranian general last week in a drone attack in Iraq, prompting Tehran’s missile launches.

-On social media, ordinary Iranians voiced anger at authorities for not closing the airport after Iran’s missile launches.
+On social media, many Iranians voiced anger at the authorities for not closing the airport after Iran’s missile launches.
 Many passengers were Iranians with dual nationality.

 “We prefer to download the black boxes in Iran.
 But if we see that we can’t do that because the boxes are damaged, then we will seek help,” Ali Abedzadeh, head of Iran’s Civil Aviation Organisation, told a news conference in Tehran.